 Introducing: our quick and easy bean salad recipe.

 This simple, yet incredibly delicious, bean salad can not only be prepared and ready to eat in just 10 minutes, but it's also super cheap too.
-Costing under £2 and serving four, it works out as less than 50p per serving, meaning you can impress your friends with this exotic (and surprisingly easy) dish.
+Costing under £2 and serving four, it works out as less than 50p per serving, meaning you can impress your friends with this lovely (and surprisingly easy) dish.

 Or, if you don't fancy sharing, there's also the option to freeze your bean salad.
-So long as it's been stored in an airtight container, you'll be able to store your leftovers in the freezer for up to three months.
+As long as it's been stored in an airtight container, you'll be able to store your leftovers in the freezer for up to three months.

 The days of student meals consisting of days-old takeaways and instant noodles are over.